Skip to main content

 About Gian Franco

-Gian Franco in Tokyo has a narrow verified public profile: it is listed in the JPY 1,000–1,999 price band and is open Thursday through Sunday, 10 AM to 6 PM, with closures Monday through Wednesday.
+Gian Franco in Tokyo has a narrow public profile: it is listed in the JPY 1,000–1,999 price band and is open Thursday through Sunday, 10 AM to 6 PM, with closures Monday through Wednesday.
 It is also associated with the Tabelog 100 Bread Tokyo 2022 recognition.
-Beyond those facts, specifics such as menu items, seating, reservations, payment methods, access details should be confirmed directly before visiting.
+Beyond this, specifics such as menu items, seating, reservations, payment methods, access details should be confirmed directly before visiting.

-What You're Buying: A Tokyo Bread Stop with Limited Verified Details
+What You're Buying: A Tokyo Bread Stop with Limited Details

-For visitors comparing Tokyo bread-focused venues, the grounded appeal of Gian Franco is simple: a modest price band, daytime hours, a confirmed place in Tabelog's 2022 Tokyo bread selection.
-The available verified data does not establish a specific cuisine style, signature item, sandwich lineup, founding year, seating format, or service model, so it is best approached as a Tokyo venue whose current offerings may vary.
+For visitors comparing Tokyo bread-focused venues, the grounded appeal of Gian Franco is simple: a modest price band, daytime hours, a place in Tabelog's 2022 Tokyo bread selection.
+There is no information about a specific cuisine style, signature item, sandwich lineup, founding year, seating format, or service model, so it works best as a Tokyo venue whose current offerings may vary.

-Compared to Bäckerei Brotheim, which is also an comparable venue for comparison, Gian Franco sits in the same general conversation for visitors mapping bread-focused stops.
-Suna no Misaki is another permitted comparison point, though the better choice depends on your route and what each venue is offering at the time.
+Compared to Bäckerei Brotheim, which is also a comparable venue, Gian Franco sits in the same general conversation for visitors mapping bread-focused stops.
+Suna no Misaki is another comparison point, though the better choice depends on your route and what each venue is offering at the time.
 Hodori Youga ten is a different kind of venue and should not be treated as a direct bakery comparison.

 Making the Visit Work

-Because the verified facts are limited, avoid assuming lunch service, dinner service, seating, takeout procedures, allergy accommodations, payment options, parking, or phone support unless you confirm them through current official channels.
-If you're exploring Tokyo's bread scene alongside other dining options, the safest plan is to schedule Gian Franco within its four-day operating window and verify the latest details before going.
+Because information is limited, avoid assuming lunch service, dinner service, seating, takeout procedures, allergy accommodations, payment options, parking, or phone support unless you confirm them through current official channels.
+If you're exploring Tokyo's bread scene alongside other dining options, the safest plan is to schedule Gian Franco within its four-day operating window and check the latest details before going.

 Practical summary: Tokyo; open Thursday–Sunday 10 AM–6 PM; closed Monday–Wednesday; JPY 1,000–1,999; associated with Tabelog 100 Bread Tokyo 2022.